jack-parr/ImageProcessingApp/README.txt

 Have tree of stages on the left, make it scrollable.
 Have image displayed in a square box in top right.
-Have a parameter modiying screen below the box.
+Have a parameter modifying screen below the box.
 Scrollable if needed.